-Codominance occurs when two versions, or “alleles,” of the same gene are present in a living thing, and both are expressed.
+Codominance occurs when two different versions – a.k.a. “alleles” – of the same gene are present in a living thing, and both alleles are expressed separately in different parts of an organism.
 Instead of one trait being dominant over the other, both traits appear.

 In genetics, “dominant” genes are those that are always expressed if they are found in an organism.
 Dominant genes may be expressed as co-dominant – where two different traits are both expressed alongside each other – or as dominant/recessive, where the presence of a dominant gene completely masks the presence of a recessive gene.